 In this more difficult setting, \method continues to produce more (34 vs.~21).

-Qualitatively, ICAI sometimes omits features with large effects: none of ICAI's features suggest that \arena users prefer unsafe responses or Markdown-style formatting; it also tends to miss more specific features, like the dispreferences for environmental sustainability or luxury recommendations on \ca. ICAI's significant features tend to be more general, such as ``addresses the user's request with creativity and clarity'' (\arena) or ``directly answers the user's question with specifics'' (\ca).
-However, the fact that both methods ultimately produce significant features in a shared regression suggest that both these types of insights can be complementary.
+That said, counting significant features is not the only way to evaluate methods of this kind, since the central goal is to surface practically actionable insights.
+Qualitatively, ICAI sometimes omits features with large effects: none of ICAI's features capture that \arena users prefer unsafe responses or Markdown-style formatting, and it tends to miss more specific features, like the dispreferences for environmental sustainability or luxury recommendations on \ca. ICAI's significant features tend to be more general, such as addresses the user's request with creativity and clarity'' (\arena) or directly answers the user's question with specifics'' (\ca).
+Ultimately, the two methods surface different kinds of features---\method tends to discover more specific and granular patterns, while ICAI identifies broader principles---and the fact that both produce significant features in a shared regression suggests they can be complementary.